 But what will you do with the power if it doesn’t have a good sanding belt?
 Don’t worry; Team Rockwell has fulfilled that wish too with the 4” x 36” belt.
 But that’s not the end.
 They’ve made heavy-duty steel base go from 0° to 45° anytime you want as well.

 By the way, if you’re having a thought about how you’re going to change the belt, then the Quick-release tension lever will be there to ease that up.

 Plus, the design isn’t going to take much of your tablespace.
 So, do you like sanding vertically or horizontally?
-It doesn’t matter which way you prefer the most as it can go on both modes.
+It doesn’t matter which way you prefer the most as it can go on both the horizontal and vertical sanding modes.

-Like a cherry on the top, it’s got the miter gauge to keep the metal piece at the right angle.
-And to save you from accidental starts, it’s got the safety switch too.
+Like a cherry on the top, this combo belt sander has got the miter gauge to keep the metal piece at the right angle.
+And to save you from accidental starts, it’s got the safety motor switch too.

 - Has a powerful motor of 4.3-amp

 - Possible to adjust the sanding table 0° to 45°

 - A bit noisy